rytisss/DL-defect-classification-with-CAM-output/README.md

 # Defects localization in images using deep learning-based classification with CAM output
-This repository includes code models used in IDAACS'2023 conference article *'Defects localization in images using deep learning-based classification with CAM output'* by **Rytis Augustauskas**, **Lukas Zabulis**, **Arūnas Lipnickas**, **Simas Jokubauskas**.
+This repository includes code models used in [IDAACS'2023](https://www.idaacs.net/2023) conference article *'Defects localization in images using deep learning-based classification with CAM output'* by **Rytis Augustauskas**, **Lukas Zabulis**, **Arūnas Lipnickas**, **Simas Jokubauskas**. *Proceeding is being processed...*

 Modified image classification architectures are used with multihead output to predict and roughly segment images without pixel-wise annotation.
 It is making predictions in a single iteration.

-The model is being trained as binary classified, then converted to a 2-output model in which one output is for classification score, the other for CAM explainability.
+The model is trained as binary classified, then converted to a 2-output model in which one output is for classification score, the other for CAM explainability.

-The following CAM explainability map (used for segmentation) can be generatated using this approach:
+The following CAM explainability map (used for segmentation) can be generated using this approach:

 | Dataset | CAM visualization |
 | :---: | :---: |